 There are many things to consider when looking for a wedding photographer, it can be very overwhelming.
 Before you go with the first person who has an opening, here are a few things to consider which can help you find your perfect wedding photographer.

 With so much difference between the styles of wedding photography, it is important that the photographer you choose has a style you enjoy.
-While most brides will want a combination of styles, some find that they enjoy only one style, such as photojournalistic or artistic, and so should choose a photographer who specializes in this style.
-For those brides who like a combined style, consider hiring a pair of photographers who have different styles.
+While most couples will want a combination of styles, some find that they enjoy only one style, such as photojournalistic or artistic, and so should choose a photographer who specializes in this style.
+For those couples who like a combined style, consider hiring a pair of photographers who have different styles.
 There are many husband and wife teams where each photographer specializes in a different style (kind of like our team!).
 The key is to identify your favorite style or mix of styles and then to look for photographers who use those styles.
 A photographer’s portfolio(s) should be a really easy way to see their style.
 (For more information on styles see our blog article)

 Once you have established a style you like, then comes the hardest part, finding photographers who are that style and finding out who has availability.
 Make a list of the top 5 photographers you like whose work is similar to the style you want and request availabilities from each of them.
 Then, try to schedule consultations with the top 3 of those photographers who have availability.
 You definitely want to meet with more than one photographer because …